Julie Benz: Career

-At age 15, Benz was told by an acting coach that she would never succeed as an actress.
-According to Benz, "I remember the teacher telling me I should not even try acting.
-I still have the report card where she was like, 'You will never be an actor.
-Your voice is horrible.'
-That was the best thing that ever happened to me because I was like, 'I'll show you'."
-By 1989, with her figure skating career over, Benz became involved in local theater and was cast in the play Street Law.
-Her first film role was a small speaking part in "The Black Cat" segment of the Dario Argento/George A. Romero horror film Two Evil Eyes (1990).
-A year later, she was cast in the TV show Hi Honey, I'm Home!
-(1991), which was cancelled after two seasons.

-After graduating from high school in 1990, Benz studied acting at New York University.
-After graduating from NYU in 1993, she moved to Los Angeles.
+After graduating from New York University in 1993, she moved to Los Angeles.
 Two weeks after her move, she obtained a bit part in a 1994 episode of Married... with Children, playing a girl who wanted to lose her virginity to Bud Bundy.
 Her subsequent roles included an unaired Aaron Spelling television pilot Crosstown Traffic.
 She starred in another unaired TV pilot called Empire in 1995.
 Her other TV shows included Hang Time, High Tide, Step by Step, and Boy Meets World, plus a small role in the television film The Barefoot Executive.

 During the 1990s, her acting career was varied and steady.
 She had an uncredited role in Black Sheep and her appearance in Diagnosis: Murder as top figure skater "Julie" allowed her to demonstrate her skating talent.
 Later TV appearances included characters on Sliders and The Single Guy.
 She played Christy in the television film Hearts Adrift and a lead role as Julie Falcon in Darkdrive.

 In 1996, Benz auditioned for the role of Buffy Summers for the television series Buffy the Vampire Slayer, but lost the role to Sarah Michelle Gellar.
 However, she was offered the small role of the vampire Darla, in the pilot episode.
 Her performance was so well-received that her part was expanded to a few more episodes.